DanielGarciaMandillo/angular-java/README.md

 ##Requeriments

+- Windows 7 or later (x86 and x64)
+- Ubuntu 12.04 or later, Fedora 21, Debian 8. (x86 and x64)
+- OS X 10.8 or later (x64)

+You can see [supported platforms] for Electron.

-You have to have installed on your computer [NodeJS].
+You have to have installed on your computer [NodeJS] and [Python 2.X].

-You have to see [supported platforms] for Electron.

 You have to see [supported JVM] for Node-java.